 So that would be the appropriate place to air the grievances.
-So to speak, in the termination letter, there should only be two things.
-If the person is terminating the agreement, it will likely be without cause.
-That means, nothing has happened that can give either party the ability to terminate the agreement immediately.
-Nearly every physician contract has without cause termination.
-And that just means, either party can terminate the agreement with a certain amount of notice to the other party.
+In the termination letter, there should only be two things.
+If the person terminates the agreement, it will likely be without-cause.
+That means nothing has happened that can give either party the ability to terminate the agreement immediately.
+Nearly every physician contract has without-cause termination.
+And that means either party can terminate the agreement with a certain amount of notice to the other party.
 60, 90 days is the industry standard.
-Sometimes it can be as low as 30, and as high as 180, but 60 or 90 is kind of the normal amount.
-The physician in the termination letter should just cite the specific section of the contract.
-Other blogs of interest:
+Sometimes it can be as low as 30 and as high as 180, but 60 or 90 is the average amount.
+The physician in the termination letter should cite the contract’s specific section.

-I am giving you 90 days notice, my last date of employment should be on this date.
-And then, the physician needs to make certain that the termination letter follows what would be called a notices section.
-So, in any physician contract, there should be a section called either notice or notices, something like that, that states how the physician can give effective notice, meaning who and how do you properly send some kind of notice too.
-And in that section, it will state, these are the ways that you can give proper notice.
-It could be certified mail, hand delivery, email, or fax.
-Most places do not allow emails or faxes.
-It’s either some kind of registered certified letter through the post office.
+I am giving you 90 days’ notice.
+My last date of employment should be on this date.
+And then, the physician must ensure that the termination letter follows what would be called a notices section.
+So, in any physician contract, there should be a section called either notice or notice.
+That states how the physician can give adequate notice, meaning who and how you properly send some notice.
+And in that section, it will say these are the ways that you can give proper notice.
+It could be certified mail, hand delivery, email, or fax; most places do not allow emails or faxes.
+It’s either some registered certified letter through the post office.
 Almost all of them accept hand delivery in some way.
-Then, they will list where and to whom the termination letter needs to be sent.
+Then, they will list where and to whom to send the termination letter.

 Physician Employment Contract Letter to Terminate

 If it’s a small physician-owned practice, then it will likely be the owner of the practice.
-And then the address would simply be the address of the practice.
-If it’s a large corporation, hospital, health network, or something like that, then it’s likely you’ll have to send a copy to the CEO or COO, and to whoever their general counsel is as well.
+And then, the address would be the address of the practice.
+Suppose it’s a large corporation, hospital, health network, or something.
+In that case, you’ll have to send a copy to the CEO or COO and to whoever their general counsel is.
 I’ve had a couple of situations where I’ve had someone contact me after the fact that they failed to give proper notice.
-They just either told their boss or sent an email and the employer sat on it for 30 days.
+They either told their boss or sent an email and the employer sat on it for 30 days.
 They didn’t say anything to the physician.
-And then, they came back to them 30 days later and they said, Dr. Smith, you did not give us proper notice.
-Therefore you owe us another 60, 90 days after you give us proper notice.
+And then, they returned to them 30 days later and said, Dr. Smith, you did not give us proper notice.
+Therefore you owe us another 60, 90 days after you give us adequate notice.

 Physician Contract Review for Agreements